mogorovskiy/car-sharing/README.md

 #   CAR SHARING SERVICE

-## About:
+## About

  This project implements a car sharing service using RESTful API endpoints, JPA (Java Persistence API), Spring framework, and MySQL (or h2) database.
-The service allows users to perform various operations related to car sharing, such as booking cars, managing bookings and obtaining information about the availability of such reservations.
+The service allows users to perform various operations related to car sharing, such as booking cars, managing bookings, obtaining information about the availability of such reservations, etc.

-Car Sharing Service
-This project implements a car sharing service using RESTful API endpoints, JPA (Java Persistence API), Spring framework, and MySQL database.
-The service allows users to perform various operations related to car sharing, such as booking cars, managing bookings, and retrieving information about available cars.

 ## Features
 - User Management: Users can register, login, and manage their profiles.